-The doctors were worried about the disease affecting my vision, so I regularly got my vision checked for deterioration.
+Early on, I was being treated with a different medication and my doctors were worried about vision damage as a side effect, so I regularly got my vision checked for deterioration.
 I didn't understand this at the time, and hated the eye drops.
 I also had an MRI to make sure my brain was not being affected by the disease.
 They gave me a medicine to knock me out because I was young and might be scared or have trouble sitting still.
 I remember my mom reading me a book about a house full of bunnies as I got sleepy.
-They put me in pajamas that had Barney on them, and I remember thinking Barney was was babies.
+They put me in pajamas that had Barney on them, and I remember thinking Barney was for babies.

 I also had a monthly appointment with the specialist at his office in White Plains, meaning that I missed one Monday at school each month if we couldn't time it on a three-day weekend.
 Kids asked me why I wasn't there and I had learned the refrain, "I had an out-of-town doctor's appointment."
 I spent most of the car ride coloring and drawing, and we listened to Disney music on cassette tape.
 This was back before kids were supposed to sit in the backseat, so I got to sit up front with dad the whole four-hour trip.
 Once we were there, occasionally the doctor asked if he could see my sketchbook.
 It felt nice to share something about me besides my disease, which I didn't even really understand.
 The secretary always gave me a Twizzler on our way out.